About

 Creator of Big Talk

-Kalina created Big Talk.
-She travels globally to make videos, give lectures, and help teach people how to “make Big Talk” in different environments and cultures.
+Kalina created Big Talk / @makebigtalk.
+She travels globally to create videos, deliver lectures, and help teach people how to “make Big Talk” in various environments and cultures.
 Kalina received her degree in Broadcast Journalism from Northwestern University and spent a year working as a Fulbright Research Scholar in Singapore studying ways to use Big Talk to establish empathy across cultures.
 She is now a U.S. Fulbright Ambassador.